The History of Gateshead Football Club

 Gateshead finished third in the UniBond Premier division, NPL, in 2007-8 when they were joint-top goalscorers in the top ten divisions of senior English football, including the Premiership and Football League.

-Gateshead then marked the 50th anniversary of their harsh expulsion from the Football League by becoming a full-time professional club in 2010.
+Gateshead then marked the 50th anniversary of their harsh expulsion from the Football League by again becoming a full-time professional club in 2010.

 By Jeff Bowron